- CR5 Violin

 Anna Blanton grew up in Greenville, IN and currently resides in Ramsey, IN.
 She received a Bachelor of Arts in Music with emphasis in violin performance and a minor in marketing from the University of Louisville.
 Her private teachers include J. Patrick Rafferty, Jeff Guernsey, and Catherine Moeller-Cunanan.

-Anna now enjoys a busy performance career and teaches violin and mandolin lessons at the Conservatory of Music in Clarksville, IN.
+Anna now enjoys a busy performance career and teaches violin and mandolin lessons at Kentuckiana Music Center in New Albany, IN.

 Anna Blanton is an Artist Partner of NS Design Electric Instruments, Nicola Brand Strings, and Zylia.
-She currently plays for country band Jericho Woods, celtic trio Croghan’s Crossing, and the folk band The Porch Possums.
+She currently plays for country band Jericho Woods, celtic trio Croghan’s Crossing, and the Strings of Indian Creek .
 She also regularly performs with numerous regional orchestras including the Paducah Symphony, Orchestra Kentucky, Louisville Mandolin Orchestra and the Jeffersonville River Pops Orchestra.

 April of 2018 Anna was part of a 52 piece orchestra that recorded Bear McCreary’s “The Professor and The MadMan” movie soundtrack starring Mel Gibson and Sean Penn.